 Lectures and Q&A sessions.
 Due to Corona regulations, we provide lecture recordings, which are discussed in a weekly Q&A session held via Zoom.
 The Q&A sessions take place on Wednesdays 9:00 to 10:00h and are meant to discuss questions about the lecture with Prof. Diehl.
 Please watch the corresponding lecture recordings beforehand, i.e. stick to the lecture schedule given below.

 - Wednesday, 9:00 to 10:00, Zoom Meeting, Meeting ID: 852 9843 8501, Passcode: MSIQ&A2020

 Exercises.
 The exercise sheets include both pen-and-paper exercises as well as programming exercises using Matlab.
 Exercise sheets are uploaded to the course webpage on Tuesdays.
 You have one week to work on the sheet and you might work in groups of at most three students.

-Programming exercises should be handed in via Matlab Grader (you'll get an invitation link on Wednesday, October 4th).
-The pen-and-paper exercises should be uploaded to the Ilias course page.
-We will also upload solution recordings to the Ilias course webpage.
+Programming exercises should be handed in via Matlab Grader.
+The pen-and-paper exercises should be uploaded to the Ilias course page as a PDF file.
+We will upload solution recordings to the Ilias course webpage.

 During the exercise session, the exercise solutions are discussed.
 Afterwards there is room for questions on the current exercise sheet.